Horizon Yacht Sales - Getting to know Sylvia Driver: An interview

 Come read an exclusive Getting to know Sylvia Driver co-founder of Horizon Yacht Sales interview.
 Sylvia Driver has a tone of history with the BVI, a grand love for sailing, and endless tails of life at sea!

 Where were you born?
 I was born in Yorkshire in the UK, but have been living in the BVI since 1985.
 The BVI is definitely home!

-Initially I managed the Sugar Mill Hotel and that continued through until 1992.
+Initially, I managed the Sugar Mill Hotel and that continued until 1992.
 I had two kids during this time, Chris and Kayleigh, so was pretty busy.
-Then it was back to the sailing world and I opened my first charter company in Nanny Cay, great fun but eventually sold it in 1996.
+Then it was back to the sailing world and I opened my first charter company in Nanny Cay, great fun but eventually sold in 1996.

-Secretly I think I miss some of that early simplicity, but equally the comfort and performance of today’s yachts is exceptional.
+Secretly I think I miss some of that early simplicity, but equally the comfort and performance of today’s yachts are exceptional.
 Plus, the expectations of both guests and owners have risen as well.
-When we spec new yachts for the boats shows and potential buyers we can individually tailor yachts to owners’ wishes and optimize them to give a great charter experience.
+When we spec new yachts for the boat shows and potential buyers we can individually tailor yachts to owners’ wishes and optimize them to give a great charter experience.

 Outside of work I am a bit of a conservationist, leatherback turtles especially.
 I love gardening and grow all my own tropical fruit and veg and I make my own muesli, which I am told is “the best”.
 But don’t get me wrong I love going out, I am partial to good food and do tend to like a party!

 I do love the BVI and every day I am grateful for living in such a wonderful place.
 It never gets old.

 Favourite rum drink: Diplomatico is my favourite rum, but really I’m a red wine drinker.